 Innovation Conference & Innovation Roadmap

-A cornerstone of the conference is the Innovation Roadmap, EMC’s annual idea competition and incubation engine, designed to collect, enhance, and implement employee ideas where top-down meets bottom-up innovation.
-Executives from every business unit and global Centers of Excellence post “challenges” representative of EMC’s most pressing business problems open to innovative solutions from any employee in the company.
+The cornerstone of the Innovation Conference is the Innovation Roadmap, EMC’s innovation competition and incubation engine, where innovative ideas are collected, strengthened, recognized, incubated and implemented.
+Executives from various business units (BUs) and COEs post “challenges” representative of EMC’s most pressing business problems, which are open to innovative solutions from any employee or team of employees in the company.

-Sponsored Challenges for EMC’s 2013 Innovation Roadmap
+Sponsored Challenges for EMC’s 2015 Innovation Roadmap

 - Community Involvement